Is Janus Henderson Triton T (JATTX) a Strong Mutual Fund Pick Right Now?

 Expenses

-As competition heats up in the mutual fund market, costs become increasingly important.
-Compared to its otherwise identical counterpart, a low-cost product will be an outperformer, all other things being equal.
-Thus, taking a closer look at cost-related metrics is vital for investors.
+For investors, taking a closer look at cost-related metrics is key, since costs are increasingly important for mutual fund investing.
+Competition is heating up in this space, and a lower cost product will likely outperform its otherwise identical counterpart, all things being equal.
 In terms of fees, JATTX is a no load fund.
 It has an expense ratio of 0.91% compared to the category average of 1.26%.
-From a cost perspective, JATTX is actually cheaper than its peers.
+JATTX is actually cheaper than its peers when you consider factors like cost.

 While the minimum initial investment for the product is $2,500, investors should also note that there is no minimum for each subsequent investment.